 Quinby and Smith, both fascinated with anything that floats, ended up on opposite sides of the biggest con job of the twentieth century: the destruction and looting of North America's massive system of electric railways.

 Jay Quinby trained as an electrical engineer.
-Engineers have the following reputation as writers: they suck.
-Was the New Yorker a lousy writer?
+Engineers have the reputation as being terrible writers, so was this New Yorker?
 You decide:

 Having reached the age of discretion, if my four-score years so qualify me, I feel the urge to record some of the romances of my experience.
 Most of the enamoratas involved here have passed from the scene so that I need fear no repercussions from them.
 Regarding the others, my remarks will be discreetly guarded.

-Enamoratas, Jay!?
+Enamoratas, Jay??
 That word's not even in my Random House English Dictionary, which weighs in at ten kilos or something.
-Quinby was no doubt good at calculus and physics, but his writing style was sometimes so ponderous his autobiographical book sat on my shelf, mostly unread, for at least a decade.
+Quinby was no doubt good at calculus and physics, but his writing style was sometimes so ponderous his autobiography sat on my shelf, mostly unread, for at least a decade.
 Then I finally plowed through it.